katmr27/Project3_Team10/README.md

 # Project3_Team10
 Project 3 Module 16
-Project Outline - Finding Best Family Hiking Trail - Columbia River Gorge
+Project Outline - Finding The Best Family Hiking Trail - Columbia River Gorge

 • Project ideation
 	• What trails in the Columbia River Gorge the best suited for families and pets?